Joseph Gordon-Levitt: Political views

 In October 2013, Gordon-Levitt identified himself as a feminist, giving credit to his mother: "My mom brought me up to be a feminist.
 She was active in the movement in the 1960s and 1970s.
 The Hollywood movie industry has come a long way since its past.
 It certainly has a bad history of sexism, but it ain't all the way yet."

-In December 2014, Gordon-Levitt married Tasha McCauley, the founder and CEO of technology company Fellow Robots.
-Their first child, a son, was born in August 2015.
-Their second son was born in June 2017.
-Their third child, a daughter, was born in 2022.
-McCauley and he do not want to reveal any details of their children to the media, including their first names.
-He lives with his family in Pasadena, California.

 Gordon-Levitt has expressed support for the effective altruism movement.
 In 2017, he spoke at the Effective Altruism Global conference in San Francisco.

 Following the October 7 attacks, Gordon-Levitt, (along with Gillian Anderson, Amy Poehler, LL Cool J, Steven Bartlett, Scott Galloway, and tech giants Google, Meta Platforms, and Intel, Amazon, Siemens, and Stripe, Inc.), pulled out of annual technology conference Web Summit following tweets by its CEO Paddy Cosgrave.
 Cosgrave had tweeted that during its military action in Gaza in the aftermath of October 7, Israel was guilty of committing war crimes.

+In June 2026, Gordon-Levitt's name appeared in a leaked document as an attendee of an invite-only annual event organized by Dialog, an organization backed by Peter Thiel.
+Gordon-Levitt said that he had never met or interacted with Thiel, and that the conference had been ideologically diverse.